 Black and white are bad news too.
 The game drives can get a bit too dusty, at the end of it neither your black nor white outfits will maintain the same shade.
-Anything in between should work just fine specially if you’re on the go and don’t have the time nor resources to do laundry.
+Anything in between should work just fine, specially if you’re on the go and don’t have the time nor resources to do laundry.
 When in doubt just put on some safari khaki’s.
-A bit too obvious?
+A bit too obvious?!

 Better long than short

-I recommend packing enough long sleeves and long trousers to cover up in the evenings when you turn into a moving target for vicious African mosquitoes.
+I recommend packing enough long sleeves and long trousers to cover up in the evenings, when you practically turn into a moving target for vicious African mosquitoes.
 Even if you’re maxed up on Malaria meds, you don’t want to be dealing with the mood shattering irritation caused by mosquito bites in the middle of having such a good time.
 Comfy shorts come in handy if it gets warm around midday, as long as your mosquito repellent contains “DEET” and your sunblock is trusty.

 You’ll need to avoid the stinging rays!